hansolo-N/MultipleLinearRegression/README.md

 ## Objective
-The objective of this project is to build a multiple linear regression model to predict profits based on 50 startup businesses and their expenditures in various namely R&D spend, administration and Marketing spend.
+The objective of this project is to build a multiple linear regression model to predict expected profits based on 50 startup businesses and their expenditures in various budgets, namely R&D spend, administration and Marketing spend.

 ## Methodology
 1. **Data Preprocessing**: